Super Conductor Contest

 What is the Super Conductor Contest?

 The Super Conductor Contest is the symphony’s annual fundraiser.
 Each year, candidates from the Longmont area community are nominated to compete for the “Super Conductor” title.
-This year’s campaign started with the introduction of our candidates at our February 24 concert and will culminate at the season finale May 12 Pops Concert.
+This year’s campaign started with the introduction of our candidates at our February 24 concert and will culminate at the season finale concert.
 The candidate who collects the most ‘votes,’ through monetary donations, will be declared the 2018 Super Conductor winner and will conduct the orchestra on May 12.
-We thank all the candidates for their time and generous efforts in support of the Longmont Symphony Orchestra!

 I am proud to announce that I have been asked to be a Super Conductor Candidate for the Longmont Symphony Orchestra (LSO).
 For those who are not from around the Longmont area, the Super Conductor Contest is a major fundraiser for the Longmont Symphony and helps fund many of its programs throughout the community.